WahomeJeremy/html0002/README.md

 9. [Contact](#contact)
 ---
 ## About the Project
-A brief overview of the project, its goals, and why it was created.
-### Example:

 This is a responsive website showcasing a portfolio.
 The project highlights modern web design techniques using **HTML5** and **CSS3**, including features like animations, flexbox, and media queries.
 ---
 ## Technologies Used